 I want a pre-suit notice from the lawyer

-You can make a claim at the seller’s premises or at an authorised service centre listed on the warranty card.
+You can claim the goods at the seller’s premises or at an authorised service centre listed on the warranty card.
 The place of claim is determined by the registration number or business name on the receipt.
 In the case of a network of stores managed by one company, you can claim the goods at any of their stores.
 The exception is franchises, which use the same logo and brand name, but in most cases they are different business entities.

 Here are a few options that determine what you are entitled to: